mrxnn/knowledgebase/README.md

 ## Deployment

 To deploy the production build to a live server on cloud, Run `npm run deploy`.
 This will push the `dist/knowledgebase` directory to `gh-pages` branch, which is used by [netlify](https://www.netlify.com) to deploy the application.
+And navigate to `https://youthful-aryabhata-12b12e.netlify.com` to see the result.

 ## Running unit tests